karlis0/esp-idf-ota-template/README.md

 ## What's difference from official OTA example in ESP-IDF?

-ESP-IDF's [OTA example project](https://github.com/espressif/esp-idf/tree/master/examples/system/ota) is a good start point to understand how ESP32's OTA flashing works with official OTA suppoprt components.
+ESP-IDF's [OTA example project](https://github.com/espressif/esp-idf/tree/master/examples/system/ota) is a good starting point to understand how ESP32's OTA flashing works with official OTA suppoprt components.
 But it is _pull_ architecture.
 You have to launch HTTP server on your PC every time, and wait ESP32 to update their program.
 It is not optimal in terms of speed up build-flashing-monitor cycle on developing phase.

 My OTA template app _push_ architecture.
-So you can fiashing natural make command like berow.
+So you can flashing natural make command like berow.

 ```sh
 $ make ota ESP32_IP=192.168.0.3